semiupsidedown/semiupsidedown.github.io/about.md

 permalink: /about/
 ---

 I am a research scientist based in at the University of Exeter, UK.
-I also spend part of my time at the Met Office, and have spent some time working in Bergen, Norway.
+Like many other people at the moment, I currently work from home.

-I study Arctic permafrost and the carbon cycle using computer modelling: I develop models that replicate measurements from the Arctic, and then run them to simulate the future.
+I study Arctic permafrost and the carbon cycle using computer modelling: I develop models that replicate measurements from field studies and lab experiments, and run them to simulate the future.
 I also analyse large numbers of measurements to detect patterns.
 My research helps to understand the links between the land surface and the global climate.

 [My publications on Google Scholar](https://scholar.google.co.uk/citations?user=AoVHaSIAAAAJ&hl=en)